michaelhtran120/MaRecipe/README.md

 As of October 14 2021:

 The wireframes shown throughout the static pages are rough ideas of what I imagine the application to appear and do not show the actual representation.
 I aim to replace these images once the native application has been developed.

+## Conclusion

+I have had previous experience working with CSS prior to learning Bootstrap so I felt at ease utilize Bootstrap to quickly design my webpage layout and using custom CSS to override Bootstrap when needed to fit my design vision.
+I did want a bit more complexity to the web page so I played around with CSS animations that hopefully adds a bit more modern feel to the static webpage.
+Overall there were slight issues with responsiveness that took time to troubleshoot, but it was a good learning experience.
+Although I am still having issues with the parallax video working on mobile browser.

+May remove the accordion on the recipe page as it doesn't really fit or flow.
+Or I might redesign the information differently.
+Since the static page is meant to be informative about the application, I didn't want to create anything that would make it difficult for users to find what they need.

 ## Hosting